verycoldyiting/MAD25_T02_Team1/README.md

 * If re-authentication fails, returns "Current password is incorrect" via Toast.
 The password update then chains into the email update and image upload steps sequentially.

 ## Enhanced Stage 1 Feature: Forget Password [Natalie Wong]
-•	Validation checks: current password not blank, new password minimum 6 characters, and new/confirm passwords must match.
-•	Creates an EmailAuthProvider.getCredential() with the user’s email and current password, calls user.reauthenticate(credential), and only on success calls user.updatePassword(newPassword).
-•	If re-authentication fails, returns "Current password is incorrect" via Toast.
-The password update then chains into the email update and image upload steps sequentially.

-## Add Event To Calendar - Stage 2 [Natalie Wong]
 The original Login page had no password recovery option.
 I added a complete Forget Password flow using Firebase Authentication’s built-in password reset mechanism.
 1. Login Page Integration
 * Added an underlined "Forgot Password?"
 TextButton below the password field that launches ForgotPasswordActivity via Intent.